United States home front during World War II: Repatriation of Americans abroad

-When World War II began in Europe during 1939, the United States would attempt to repatriate approximately 100,000 Americans who were in Europe.
-The Special Division was created within the US State Department to handle matters involving the war and giving assistance to Americans who were abroad and being repatriated with Breckinridge Long being given responsibility of the Special Division.
-The US government would end up chartering 6 ships from United States Lines to repatriate Americans.
-On November 4, 1939, the Neutrality Act was signed into law which banned American ships from traveling to "'states engaged in armed conflict.'" and by early November 75,000 Americans had been repatriated from Europe.
+When World War II began in Europe during 1939, the United States attempted to repatriate approximately 100,000 Americans who were in Europe.
+The Special Division was created within the US State Department to handle matters involving the war and giving assistance to Americans who were abroad and being repatriated, with Breckinridge Long being given responsibility of the Special Division.
+The US government ended up chartering six ships from United States Lines to repatriate Americans.
+On November 4, 1939, the Neutrality Act was signed into law, which banned American ships from traveling to "'states engaged in armed conflict.'" and by early November 75,000 Americans had been repatriated from Europe.

-Upon the declaration of war on Germany and the beginning of The Final Solution, the State Department once again attempted to repatriate more Americans.
+On the German declaration of war against the United States and the beginning of The Final Solution, the State Department once again attempted to repatriate more Americans.
 This was difficult as there was no way to communicate with them and tell them about the possibility of repatriation.
-Joseph Green of the Special Division suggested looking at passports issued in Europe in 1941 along with those who got passports validated in 1940 or 1941 if they were looking to stay in Europe but Long said that was impractical leaving it to the Swiss to handle this matter but denied the Swiss from looking at American files.
-A memo written by Joseph Green found that 5,111 Americans were interned in Germany with 1,191 having passports.
-Germany said that Americans would be treated similar to the way POWs with Germany arresting American civilians in Berlin "and the Eastern territories" in what they said was in response to how the United States was treating German citizens.
-The United States did not repatriate Americans in Slovakia as Slovakia was trying to use them as political leverage and Hungary for logistical reasons.
-By September 1944, 30,000 Americans were in Europe.
+Joseph Green of the Special Division suggested looking at passports issued in Europe in 1941 along with those passports validated in 1940 or 1941 and asking their holders if they were looking to stay in Europe.
+Long said that it was impractical to leave it to the Swiss to handle this matter, but denied the Swiss access to the relevant American files.
+A memo written by Joseph Green stated that 5,111 Americans were interned in Germany, with 1,191 having passports.
+Germany said that American civilians would be treated similarly to the way POWs were, with Germany arresting American civilians in Berlin "and the Eastern territories" in what they said was a response to how the United States was treating German citizens.
+The United States did not repatriate Americans in Slovakia, as Slovakia was trying to use them as political leverage; nor from Hungary, for logistical reasons.
+By September 1944, 30,000 American citizens were still in Europe, either voluntarily or involuntarily.